virgili0/Virgilio/Topics/math-fundamentals.md

 Test your knowledge with [**these**](https://web.pdx.edu/~erdman/LINALG/Linalg_pdf.pdf) exercises.

-Anyway you can find a ton of them online, and remember, that _the more you make exercise, the better!_
+Anyway you can find a ton of them online, and remember, _that the more you practise, the better you will get_!

 ### Optimization